algosup/2023-2024-project-3-virtual-processor-team-2/documents/qa/test_plan.md

 ### 3.2.
 Unit Tests

 Unit testing is an important part of the process.
-These tests will be written by the Software Engineers throughout the project, in parallel with game development.
+These tests will be written by the Software Engineers throughout the project, in parallel with project development.
 Then, the Quality Assurance will run these tests during tests cases. <br>Regarding this project, most of the tests would be unit tests.

 #### These unit tests serve three crucial objectives: